wesleyduff/boilerplate-angular/README.md

 *Get up and Running*

-	You might also want to install Grunt, Karma and maybe even Yoeman globally so you don't have to keep installing it for every project.
+	You might also want to install Grunt and Karma globally so you don't have to keep installing it for every project.
 You can do that with the following commands.

 	npm install -g grunt-cli